Singapore People's Party: 2019–present: Leadership of Steve Chia

-2020 General Election
+2020 general election

 Following the general election on 10 July 2020, the party lost to the PAP for the third consecutive election, on both of the contested constituencies (Bishan-Toa Payoh GRC and Potong Pasir SMC), despite seeing a small vote swing against the PAP.
 Their party improved their vote share in the contested wards to 33.83%.

 On 22 December 2020, Chairman Raymond announced that he would be retiring from politics, while revealing that the Assistant Secretary-General, Ariffin Sha, had resigned from the party in August.
 Vice-Chairman Williiamson Lee became Acting Chairman, while Ariffin's position was not filled.
 The SPP CEC accepted the resignations on 17 January 2021 and co-opted Khan Osman Sulaiman and Melvyn Chiu.

-2025 General Election
+2025 general election

 The SPP contested five seats in GE2025.
 Steve Chia led a four-man team in Bishan-Toa Payoh GRC, consisting of himself, Melvyn Chiu, Lim Rui Xian and Muhammad Norhakim; ultimately securing 24.82% of the vote (21,944 votes) against the incumbent PAP team led by then-Minister for Transport Chee Hong Tat.
 Williiamson Lee also contested Potong Pasir SMC, securing 22.46% of the vote (6,261 votes) against the incumbent PAP's Alex Yeo and PAR's Lim Tean.

 Following the release of the election results, Secretary-General Steve Chia was notably disappointed with the outcome.
 In an interview with the Straits Times, he was said to have "mulled over deregistering the party", having described the results as being "very bleak".